brycie-boy/The_Cosmos/Right Livelihood.md

 ## Right Livelihood #🧠

-Right Livelihood consist of abstaining from making a living through occupations such as:
+Right Livelihood consists of abstaining from making a living through the following occupations:

 - business in weapons
 - business in human beings